 Biggar thrives on bringing the most accurate weather conditions to viewers by using the latest technology and tools including augmented reality and the station’s mobile weather vehicles, the NBC4x4Caster and StormRanger4.
-In addition to his regular forecasts, Biggar researches and prepares special weather reports including an in-depth presentation on the Orville Dam.
+In addition to his regular forecasts, Biggar researches and prepares in-depth segments on weather phenomena, science, and aviation.

 Since joining NBC4, Biggar has also reported live for CNBC, delivering breaking ongoing coverage of Hurricane Irma in 2017 and Hurricane Dorian in 2019.